Harold John Timperley

-Harold John Timperley (1898–1954) was an Australian journalist, known for his reporting in China in the 1930s and for authoring the book What War Means (1938) based on it.
-Historian Hora Tomio described What War Means as "a book which shocked awake Western intellectuals".
+Harold John Timperley (1898–1954) was an Australian journalist, known for reporting in China in the 1930s and writing the book What War Means (1938) based on it.
+The Japanese historian Hora Tomio described What War Means as "a book which shocked awake Western intellectuals".

 Life

-He started his newspaperman career in China in 1921 and reported for the Manchester Guardian from 1928, based in Peiping (1921–1936), Shanghai (1936 – Apr?
+Born in Bunbury Western Australia, Timperley started his journalistic career in Perth, Western Australia aged just 16 working as a cadet reporter for the Daily News.
+In 1916 he enlisted in the 22nd reinforcement for the 11th Battalion of the Australian Imperial Force (AIF) and in January 1918 he was shipped to France to join his battalion which was involved in some of the fiercest fighting that year.
+Upon returning to Australia in 1919, Harold returned to the Daily News but later joined the staff of Perth's West Australian Newspaper where he remained until departing for Hong Kong in 1921 to work at the China Mail..
+Later in China, we worked for Reuters and reported for the Manchester Guardian from 1928, based in Beiping (1921–1936), Shanghai (1936 – Apr?
 1937, Sep 1937 – Apr 1938) and Nanjing (May? – Sep 1937).
 He became an advisory editor of ASIA magazine in 1934 (see ASIA of November, 1938).
 He married Elizabeth Chambers in Nanjing in August 1937.

 After the Japanese invasion, his accounts for the Guardian were some of the firsthand information most easily available in the West.
 His cables from Shanghai, although at times censored, formed the basis for some early writing on the Nanjing massacre from 1937 to 1938.

 Timperley left Shanghai for London early April 1938.
-There, he published the book What War Means, edited by him, which contains direct testimony as well as official documents.
+There, he published the book What War Means, which was edited by him and contains direct testimony as well as official documents.
 It received great attention, being published in the US under the title The Japanese Terror in China.
 Its content has been contested by Japanese historians, including Minoru Kitamura.
 Minoru Kitamura proposed a view that Timperley did not appear as a witness in Nanjing War Crimes Tribunal and International Military Tribunal for the Far East because he might have been a spin doctor.